p2p-ld/numpydantic/docs/index.md

 Use the {class}`~numpydantic.NDArray` class like you would any other python type, combine it with {class}`typing.Union`, make it {class}`~typing.Optional`, etc.

-For example, to support a
+For example, to specify a very special type of image that can either be
+- a 2D float array where the axes can be any size, or
+- a 3D uint8 array where the third axis must be size 3
+- a 1080p video

 ```python
 from typing import Union